Welcome to Stark County Ohio Informational Website

 Key Services Provided by the Stark County Auditor

-The Stark County Auditor’s Office delivers essential services to residents and businesses throughout Stark County, Ohio.
-From cigarette licensing and interactive GIS property maps to public notices for damaged or destroyed properties, the office ensures accurate records, legal compliance, and complete transparency, helping the community access reliable and up-to-date property information. property research, tax management, and county updates simple and accessible for everyone in Stark County, Ohio.
+The Stark County Auditor’s Office delivers critical administrative services to residents, property owners, and businesses throughout Stark County, Ohio.
+By managing everything from local cigarette licensing and interactive GIS property maps to processing official relief notices for damaged or destroyed real estate, the office secures absolute statutory compliance.
+These public systems ensure transparent records, making property research, tax tracking, and local municipal updates simple and accessible for the entire Stark County community.

 Stark County GIS